SideScrollUI/SideScroll/Docs/Dev/Projects.md

 * SideScroll.Avalonia.Samples
   - Sample tabs for custom Avalonia controls

-* SideScroll.Avalonia.ScreenCapture
-  - Screenshot control for Windows and MacOS

 ## Programs

 * SideScroll.Demo.Avalonia.Desktop
   - The primary application that loads all the other modules
   - Uses the `SideScroll.Avalonia` controls with the `SideScroll.Tabs.Samples`
   - Cross Platform (Windows, Mac, Linux)

+* SideScroll.Demo.Avalonia.Browser
+  - Web Browser Demo
+  - This is still too slow for real world usage

 * SideScroll.Demo.Console
   - Future shell or command line program?